 TypeMulti Family Residential

 Date2017 completed in 2019

-The 22nd Street Building is part of a 250-unit residential development.
+The Landing (22nd Street Building) is part of a 250-unit residential development.
 At the confluence of the post-industrial Dogpatch and residential Potrero Hill neighborhoods, the architecture and landscape project provides a pedestrian continuation of 22nd street at a location once interrupted by the railway.
 The private residential development offers land back to the city in order to provide for the public reconnection of neighborhoods following the tradition of public stairs connecting hillside streets throughout San Francisco.

-Min | Day is acting as design consultant for the 22nd Street building and overall facade.
-The project architect is Perry Architects..
+Min | Day acted as design consultant for the 22nd Street building and overall facade through project entitlement.
+The project architect is Perry Architects.
 Landscape architecture and 22nd Street Stair by Fletcher Studio.

 View of the 22nd Street Residences entry building.

 Entry building was designed to provide a sculptural and engaging facade that responded to the curve of the street.